 As a volunteer, in June 2016, I proposed and developed a re-entry program for inmates in the Volusia County Correctional Facility where I facilitated workshops each week from Summer 2016 through Fall 2017.
 Project Ataraxia takes an interdisciplinary approach to helping incarcerated participants explore their personal values, exercise mind and body, and heighten communication skills to improve quality of life.
 In the past, I was an active advocate for sex education reform in Volusia County Public Schools.
 I’ve also volunteered for Volusia/Flagler Hospice; Family Renew Community, transitional housing for homeless families; the Volusia County Public Schools; and the United States Tennis Association.

 Experimenting with Web site design, doing photography, working with Photoshop, writing, playing tennis, and running are some other things that I like to do.
 I’ve written about the weirdness of recreational tennis players, and I plan to write about recreational marathon runners at some point.
 I’ve run six marathons, slowly, and I’ve always found the atmosphere interesting and perplexing.

 You can read more about my research interests, presentations, and publications by clicking here; review a tedious list of published articles for mostly general/business publications here; and look a some of my visual design and social media work here.

 I have two kids, who are amazing, at the University of Florida.
-Sydney is majoring in Sustainability and the Built Environment, and Max recently graduated with a Bachelor of Arts in History.
-He feel free to offer him a job.
-There are also two cats, a fish, and a part-time dog: Buster, Annyong, Lucille 2, and Abbey.
-Lucille 2 and Abbey, strangely, do not have Facebook accounts.
+Sydney is majoring in Sustainability and the Built Environment; Max recently graduated with a Bachelor of Arts in History and is Assistant Tennis Coach at Bethune-Cookman University.
+There are also three cats, two fish, and a part-time dog: Buster, Annyong, Frank, Lucille 2, Covfefe, and Abbey.
+Some are opposed to social media, and therefore, do not have Facebook accounts.